Luminoid/blog/source/_posts/Swift-Features.md

 - Working back down from the top of the chain, each designated initializer in the chain has the option to customize the instance further.
 Initializers are now able to access self and can modify its properties, call its instance methods, and so on.
 - Finally, any convenience initializers in the chain have the option to customize the instance and to work with self.

+#### Automatic Initializer Inheritance
+Assuming that you provide default values for any new properties you introduce in a subclass, the following two rules apply:
+1. If your subclass doesn’t define any designated initializers, it automatically inherits all of its superclass designated initializers.
+2. If your subclass provides an implementation of all of its superclass designated initializers—either by inheriting them as per rule 1, or by providing a custom implementation as part of its definition—then it automatically inherits all of the superclass convenience initializers.

 #### Designated and Convenience Initializers in Action
 ``` swift
 class Food {